social-nlp-lab/euphoria_cs/README.md

-# euphoria_cs
+# Case Study on HBO's Euphoria
-Case study on how viewers of HBO's Euphoria resonate with the show based on submissions made on r/euphoria
+Repository for the paper: Euphoria’s Hidden Voices: Examining Emotional Resonance and Shared Substance Use Experience of Viewers on Reddit by Layla Bouzoubaa and Rezvaneh Rezapour for the Data for the Wellbeing of the Most Vullnerable at ICWSM 2024